“Birds that are slow to develop”

 20 across.
 One who admits he’s one of the ‘haves’ (5)

 The answer is owner.

 To own in the sense of admit is not common usage, really, but there are always a few obscure answers in any puzzle.
 Most of the time there is at least one word that I guess, it fits the clues, but I then have to look up the word after I have finished the puzzle.
 (But only after I have completed it — otherwise it would be cheating.)
-This sort of clue, which simply give two different senses of the answer, are fairly easy once you realise you don’t have to do any anagrams.
+These sorts of clue, which simply give two different senses of the answer, are fairly easy once you realise you don’t have to do any anagrams.

 The next one is even easier: